Beech Grove Primary School

 Head Teacher Message

 Welcome back to our new Autumn term.
-On behalf of the staff we would like to welcome you to a new school year and hope that 2023/2024 is just as awesome as last year.
-It was brilliant to see our whole school community trying their very best for our children to try and reach their maximum potential.
+On behalf of the staff we would like to welcome you to a new school year and hope that 2024/2025 is just as brilliant as last year.
+It was wonderful to see our whole school community trying their very best for our children to try and reach their maximum potential.
 I am positive this year will be exactly the same.

-Once again, I cannot thank you enough for the tremendous efforts you went to during this period.
-We should, as a school community be really proud of the way we (as we always do) stuck together and supported one another.
+Once again, I cannot thankyou enough for the tremendous efforts you went to during last year to support your children and the school.
+We should, as a school community be really proud of the way we continue to stick together and support one another.

-I hope that you have all had the chance to relax and recharge your batteries during the summer holidays.
 It is so important that our children attend regularly in order to continue to make the brilliant progress that they made last academic year.
 I’m positive with your continued support, our excellent teaching and well-planned curriculum and interventions, our children will continue to achieve well and try their very best in all lessons.

 I continue to be amazed and am so proud of them all and the way they have started back this Autumn term.
 The children’s continued resilience and adaptability is absolutely outstanding.

 As always, our teachers have lots of interesting activities planned for this term and hope that you will enjoy hearing what children have been working on at consultation meetings, and will support them with their homework and reading outside of school.
-Reading is the key to EVERYTHING and unlocking the children’s true potential!
+READING is the key to EVERYTHING and unlocking the children’s true potential!
 Please, please, please x10000000 encourage them as much as you can with their reading at home.
-It is greatly appreciated.
+It really is greatly appreciated by all staff.

 John Dixon